bitterengsci/algorithm/Machine Leanrning.md

 if the relationship between y and x is no linear, can linear regression solve that

 why use interaction variables

+# Convolution
+CNN on images
+- preserve, encode the spatial information
+- translation-invariant (sliding window)

+Receptive Field

+Maxpooling: reduce computations by reducing the size of featuremap after pooling

+Residual Network

+Batch Normalization
+- normalize the inputs of each layer

+Why small kernels are preferred?
+- several small kernels than few larger ones to get the same receptive field and capture more spatial context, but with less parameters and computations
+- more smaller kernels, more activations for more discriminative mapping being learned

 ## Clustering and EM: